ICAMS/python-ace/docs/pacemaker/inputfile.md

   # query_limit: 1000              # limiting number of entries to query from `structdb`
                                    # ignored if reading from cache

-  # cache_ref_df: True             # whether to store the queried or modified dataset into file, default - True
+  # cache_ref_df: False             # whether to store the queried or modified dataset into file, default - True
   # filename: some.pckl.gzip       # force to read reference pickled dataframe from given file
   # ignore_weights: False          # whether to ignore energy and force weighting columns in dataframe
   # datapath: ../data              # path to folder with cache files with pickled dataframes